 - Provide a copy of a high school or GED transcript or diploma.
-In rare circumstances where a transcript or diploma cannot be obtained such as loss of records due to fire, flood, home schooled students, etc. the student will be sent off-site to take the WorkKeys admission test and must score a 5 in each area in lieu of the above documentation.
-The student must also sign a statement attesting to have obtained a high school/GED diploma and state the reason why documentation of earned credential cannot be provided. - Complete the application for admission and return the application to the Office with a non-refundable \$50.00 registration fee. - Complete the Enrollment Form. - Settle first term account for tuition, fees, and books prior to the first day of class in the second term. - Students applying for financial aid must complete the FAFSA on-line and meet with the financial aid office prior to the first day of class to obtain the Award Letter. www.fafsa.ed.gov.
+If a student is unable to provide a copy of a high school or GED transcript or diploma, a college transcript or diploma may be used in lieu of the high school or GED transcript or diploma.
+Complete the application for admission and return the application to the Office with a non-refundable \$50.00 registration fee. - Complete the Enrollment Form. - Settle first term account for tuition, fees, and books prior to the first day of class in the second term. - Students applying for financial aid must complete the FAFSA on-line and meet with the financial aid office prior to the first day of class to obtain the Award Letter. www.fafsa.ed.gov.
 The school's PIN number is 016861. - Students with an agency or employer paying for all or part of tuition must meet with the Student Account's Office to complete the necessary paperwork. - Students who are self-pay must arrange for payment prior to the first day of class. - Attend Orientation and submit signed Enrollment Form.